lucademenego99/icp-bundle/README.md

 ## Mentions
 - the typescript plugin included in `src/modules/` has been taken from [prisma/text-editors](https://github.com/prisma/text-editors)
-- run java code in the browser: [teavm-javac](https://github.com/frankbauer/teavm-javac) from [frankbauer](https://github.com/frankbauer)'s fork
+- run java code in the browser: [teavm-javac](https://github.com/frankbauer/teavm-javac) based on [frankbauer](https://github.com/frankbauer)'s fork (but modified to work as a SharedWorker)
 - run python code in the browser: [pyodide](https://pyodide.org/en/stable/)
 - run sql code in the browser: [sql.js](https://github.com/sql-js/sql.js/)